cycling andalusia

 83

 Both food and water are very easy to find.
-I think there are no stretches of the trip where you would have troubles finding a bar or restaurant to have a snack or refill your bottles.
-I was self-sufficient in my cycling days and found out that 1.8 lt of water were enough for my needs.
-If you plan on cooking though, you obviously need more.
+I think there are no stretches of the trip where you would have trouble finding a bar or restaurant to have a snack or refill your bottles.
+I was self-sufficient in my cycling days and found out that 1.8 litres of water were enough for my needs.
+If you plan on cooking, though, you obviously need more.

-As I planned to do my trip during the Covid pandemic, I had doubts about my accommodation plans.
-An overly positive response to some requests I’ve sent around before the beginning of the trip have convinced me that the Couchsurfing community was as welcoming as ever.
+Since I planned to travel during the COVID pandemic, I had doubts about my accommodation.
+An overly positive response to some requests I’d sent out before the trip began has convinced me that the Couchsurfing community was as welcoming as ever.

-I have therefore decided to travel as light as possible and not carry around a tent, and have ended up being hosted 75% of the time, the remaining 25% choosing the cheapest hotel or Airbnb option.
+I have therefore decided to travel as light as possible, not carry a tent, and have ended up being hosted 75% of the time, with the remaining 25% choosing the cheapest hotel or Airbnb option.

-I had plenty of options because of the peculiar moment I was travelling, but do always ask if you can bring inside your bike.
-95% of hotels/Airbnbs are accommodating, but you don’t want to accidentally find yourself booking one the remaining 5% at the end of a long day of cycling.
+I had plenty of options because of the peculiar moment I was travelling, but always ask if you can bring your bike inside.
+95% of hotels/Airbnbs are accommodating, but you don’t want to accidentally find yourself booking one of the remaining 5% at the end of a long day of cycling.

 bikepacking andalucia

-An interesting thing I have found out during this trip is that, although you are not allowed with your bike on motorways (and rightly so), in Spain alongside each motorways are the “Vias de servicio”, which are paved or gravel service roads running parallel to each way.
-Although cars are allowed riding on the vias de servicio, I have seen by far more cyclists than cars on them.
+An interesting thing I have found out during this trip is that, although you are not allowed with your bike on motorways (and rightly so), in Spain, alongside each motorway are the “Vias de servicio”, which are paved or gravel service roads running parallel to each motorway.
+Although cars are allowed to ride on the vias de servicio, I have seen far more cyclists than cars on them.

-They are not ideal for a quiet and relaxing pedalling, but they are very good if you have to get straight to your destination.
-Should you want or need to bring your bike on a train, bear in mind that only the “Media Distancia” or the Cercania trains allows you to bring your bike without having to dismantle it.
-Have a look to this page for details of how you can travel in Spain with your bike.
+They are not ideal for quiet, relaxing pedalling, but they are very good if you have to get to your destination straight away.
+Should you want or need to bring your bike on a train, bear in mind that only the “Media Distancia” or the Cercania trains allow you to bring your bike without having to dismantle it.
+Have a look at this page for details of how you can travel in Spain with your bike.

-Hopefully we should be back on a “normal” lifestyle soon, but if you are hesitating hitting the road because of any regional or provincial travelling restrictions, bear in mind that I have never been stopped and questioned by the police in the full 2.5 months my trip has lasted.
+Hopefully, we should be back to a “normal” lifestyle soon, but if you are hesitating to hit the road because of regional or provincial travel restrictions, bear in mind that I have never been stopped and questioned by the police during the full 2.5 months my trip has lasted.

-I’m not encouraging breaking the law, but bear in mind that this sort of trip where you spend most of your time by yourself or in the nature is much safer than staying in a city, no matter how anti-social you might consider yourself.
+I’m not encouraging breaking the law, but bear in mind that this sort of trip, where you spend most of your time by yourself or in nature, is much safer than staying in a city, no matter how antisocial you might consider yourself.

 Click on the map to see the details on Komoot